equk/11ty-equk/src/posts/2023-09-01-Switching to Wayland.md

 There is a problem with using wayland platform with native titlebar in Visual Studio Code.<br/>
 Setting `window.titleBarStyle` to `custom` seems to work as a workaround for now.

-<i class="fa fa-code-fork git-fork"></i> <a href="https://github.com/equk/dotfiles/commit/2a50740755c8f3fc941cf8d634e8aec213b2f9a0" target="_blank" rel="noopener noreferrer">vscode: added workaround to fix crashing on wayland</a>
+<i class="fa-solid fa-code-fork git-fork"></i> <a href="https://github.com/equk/dotfiles/commit/2a50740755c8f3fc941cf8d634e8aec213b2f9a0" target="_blank" rel="noopener noreferrer">vscode: added workaround to fix crashing on wayland</a>
 :::

 ::: warning